-Dual Parking Control Valves.
 When main air pressure is lost, the spring brakes come on.
 Some vehicles, such as buses, have a separate air tank which can be used to release the spring brakes.
 This is so you can move the vehicle in an emergency.
-One of the valves is a push-pull type and is used to put on the spring brakes for parking.
+One of the valves is a pushpull type and is used to put on the spring brakes for parking.
 The other valve is spring loaded in the "out" position.
 When you push the control in, air from the separate air tank releases the spring brakes so you can move.
 When you release the button, the spring brakes come on again.
 There is only enough air in the separate tank to do this a few times.
 Therefore, plan carefully when moving.
 Otherwise, you may be stopped in a dangerous location when the separate air supply runs out.

-See Figure 5.3.
+Figure 5-3: Tractor Protection Valve and Emergency Trailer Brake Operation

+Tractor Protection Valve

-TRACTOR PROTECTION VALVE & EMERGENCY TRAILER BRAKE OPERATION Tractor protection valve Provides air supply · Closes automatically if air supply drops when driving The parking brakes, when applied, close the tractor protection valve and set the spring brakes at the same time.
-EMERGENCY SPRING BRAKE RELEASE BRAKES RELEASE PULL TO APPL PUSH TO HOL TRACTOR PROTECTION PARKING BRAKES BLUE PUSH AND HOLD 15H TO CHARG TRAILER PARKING AIR SUPPLY BRAKES OR PARK RED YELLOW PUSH TO PUSH TO RELEASE RELEASE
+- Provides air supply. - Closes automatically if air supply drops when driving.

+The parking brakes, when applied, close the tractor protection valve and set the spring brakes at the same time.

-5.1.16 - Antilock Braking Systems (ABS)
+5.1.16 Antilock braking systems (ABS)

-Truck tractors with air brakes built on or after March 1, 1997, and other air brakes vehicles, (trucks, buses, trailers, and converter dollies) built on or after March 1, 1998, are required to be equipped with antilock brakes.
+Truck tractors with air brakes built on or after March 1, 1997 and other air brakes vehicles, (trucks, buses, trailers and converter dollies) built on or after March 1, 1998 are required to be equipped with antilock brakes.
 Many commercial vehicles built before these dates have been voluntarily equipped with ABS.
 Check the certification label for the date of manufacture to determine if your vehicle is equipped with ABS.
 ABS is a computerized system that keeps your wheels from locking up during hard brake applications.

-Vehicles with ABS have yellow malfunction lamps to tell you if something isn't working.
+Vehicles with ABS have yellow malfunction lamps to tell you if something is not working.

-Tractors, trucks, and buses will have yellow ABS malfunction lamps on the instrument panel.
+Tractors, trucks and buses will have yellow ABS malfunction lamps on the instrument panel.